Lam Research Corporation (LRCX) Shares Down Despite Recent Market Volatility

-Lam Research Corporation (NASDAQ: LRCX)’s stock price has decreased by -1.16 compared to its previous closing price of 513.29.
-Despite this, the company has seen a gain of 2.71% in its stock price over the last five trading days.
+Lam Research Corporation (NASDAQ: LRCX)’s stock price has decreased by -4.11 compared to its previous closing price of 523.59.
+However, the company has seen a fall of -1.24% in its stock price over the last five trading days.
 The Wall Street Journal reported on 10/20/22 that Buying on the Bad Chip News

 Is It Worth Investing in Lam Research Corporation (NASDAQ: LRCX) Right Now?

-The price-to-earnings ratio for Lam Research Corporation (NASDAQ: LRCX) is 13.64x, which is above its average ratio.
-Moreover, the 36-month beta value for LRCX is 1.50.
-Analysts have varying opinions on the stock, with 13 analysts rating it as a “buy,” 2 as “overweight,” 10 as “hold,” and 0 as “sell.”
+Lam Research Corporation (NASDAQ: LRCX) has a price-to-earnings ratio of 13.50x that is above its average ratio.
+Additionally, the 36-month beta value for LRCX is 1.50.
+There are mixed opinions on the stock, with 13 analysts rating it as a “buy,” 2 rating it as “overweight,” 10 rating it as “hold,” and 0 rating it as “sell.”

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio